 The court will enforce financial obligations to your child with an order for child support.
 During a divorce proceeding, a parent must ask the court to establish paternity and make an order for child support.
 The amount is usually paid to the parent with primary custody of your child.
 The Child Support Guidelines calculation depends on:

 - Income or the earning potential of each parent

 - Amount of additional income of each parent

 - Number of children the parents have together

 - Amount of time each parent spends with their child

 - Number of children from other relationships

 - Other relevant factors

-The intent of child support is to cover the child’s basic needs including, but not limited to: housing, food and clothing, health insurance (including medical, dental and vision), and education expenses.
+Child support intends to cover the child's basic needs including, but not limited to, housing, food and clothing, health insurance (including medical, dental, and vision), and education expenses.
 A request by either parent can also be made to the court for child support as part of one of the following situations:

 Length of Child Support